santhoshjanan/100daysOfCode/README.md

 Finally, I was able to get around JWT.
 On successful authentication, signed the user object along with an expiry date and sent it back to the client.
 On subsequent actions, in a middleware, I decode the JWT token and store it within the request object, so that the "next" function which uses the request can identify who is requesting it.

 In total, I got a better understanding of JWT, wrote a middleware for token verification and used it to protect my routes.
 I call it a fruitful day of code.

+## Day 7 - 5-Apr-2020
+Started working on adding Survey and questions to the system.
+Next will be adding answers with reference to the survey objects.
+Looks like this needs more reading on Mongoose to understand how relationships work.
+A slow day on HDoC.